-(\1) If a faculty or graduate school recognizes that a student is unable to attend face-to-face classes for reasonable reasons, the class conducted in the format 1), 2) ,3) and 4) will be treated as a "face-to-face class" rather than a "distance class" (see Q3 in Attachment 3 for that student only.
+(\1) If a faculty or graduate school recognizes that a student is unable to attend face-to-face classes for reasonable reasons, classes conducted in format 1), 2), 3) and 4) will be treated as a "face-to-face class" rather than a "distance class" for that student only (see Q3 in Attachment 3).

-2. Handling of "face-to-face course" and "distance course"
+2. Handling of "face-to-face courses" and "distance courses"

-Face-to-face A course that requires all the students enrolled to take face-to-face course classes for at least half of the total number of class sessions (at least 7 out of 14).
+Face-to-face A course that requires all students enrolled to take face-to-face classes course for at least half of the total number of class sessions (at least 7 out of 14).
 However, this does not apply to students who wish to take the class and are recognized by the respective faculty or graduate school as being unable to attend the class face-to-face for reasonable reasons (2).
 (2)The criteria for "reasonable reasons" for requiring consideration shall be determined separately.

 Distance class A course in which more than half of the total number of classes (8 or course more out of 14 classes) are conducted as distance classes.
 Article 35-6 of Chuo University Academic Regulations stipulates that the maximum number of credits that can be counted as graduation credits for distant courses is 60 credits.
 However, this upper limit only applies to undergraduate courses, and not to the Graduate Schools or the Professional Graduate Schools.

-⊘Handling of "Blended learning course" which is a combination of face-to-face classes and distance classes.
+O Handling of a "Blended learning course" which is a combination of face-to-face classes and distance classes.

-"Blended learning course" is a course in which face-to-face classes and four types of distance classes are appropriately combined depending on the class session.
-If more than half of the class sessions (7 or more out of 14) are face-to-face classes and all the students enrolled are given the opportunity to attend the class face-to-face, the class is considered a "face-to-face course", and otherwise is considered as a "distance course".
+A "Blended learning course" is a course in which face-to-face classes and four types of distance classes are appropriately combined depending on the class session.
+If more than half of the class sessions (7 or more out of 14) are face-to-face classes and all the students enrolled are given the opportunity to attend the class face-to-face, the class is considered a "face-to-face course," and otherwise is considered as a "distance course."